 More about Froglets

 Locals relate that 2 Mill Lane was once a butler’s pantry!
 In the late 1600’s Frogmore House (still accessed through the gateway at the top of Frog Lane) was a substantial farmhouse and both it and what is now Frogmore Corner, plus little Froglets were all one residence.
-You can still see at the bottom of the stairs where the connecting door once was and imagine how the butler busied himself preparing and storing food for his employers.
-He probably slept and so would have woken to the same wonderful view.
+You can still see at the bottom of the stairs in Froglets, where the connecting door once was and imagine how the butler busied himself preparing and storing food for his employers.
+He probably slept upstairs and so would have woken to the same wonderful view.

 The owners bought Froglets in the summer of 2017 and have restored and repaired the cottage with style and attention to detail.
 Froglets is furnished simply and comfortably; equipped with everything you will need for your holiday.
 The kitchen alcove houses a washing machine and storage is deceptively spacious with magic corner